Symmetry Sectors in Chord Space and Relational Holography in the DSSYK: Discussion

-\paragraph{Relational holography in closed universes}There have been very interesting discussions in the literature \cite{Abdalla:2025gzn,Harlow:2025pvj,Akers:2025ahe,Chen:2025fwp,Nomura:2025whc} on the interpretation of the one-dimensional Hilbert space of closed universes as predicted by Euclidean path integrals (see also \cite{Almheiri:2019hni,Kirklin:2023yqs}).
+\paragraph{Relational holography in closed universes}There have been very interesting discussions in the literature \cite{Almheiri:2019hni,Penington:2019kki,Balasubramanian:2023xyd,Harlow:2025pvj,Abdalla:2025gzn} {{regarding}} the interpretation of the one-dimensional Hilbert space of closed universes as predicted by Euclidean path integrals (see also \cite{Akers:2025ahe,Chen:2025fwp,Nomura:2025whc,Blommaert:2025rgw,Blommaert:2025bgd}).
 How do we confront this with the non-trivial evolution of our universe?
-It is well known that to recover non-trivial Hilbert spaces, under these conditions, one couple the closed universe to an observer; as for instance, by inserting a clock in de Sitter space \cite{Chandrasekaran:2022cip}.
-However, it is less clear how to introduce observers in closed universes in the path integral.
-Addressing this problem has resulted in recent progress from different perspectives in \cite{Abdalla:2025gzn,Harlow:2025pvj,Akers:2025ahe,Chen:2025fwp,Nomura:2025whc}.
-For instance, it was realized in \cite{Chen:2025fwp}, that one can construct the state of closed universes with a non-trivial Hilbert space by slicing the path integral of Euclidean wormhole generating baby universes, i.e. inserting ``partial sources’’ in the language of \cite{Chen:2025fwp}.
-In this picture, the correlation functions across the Euclidean wormhole (Fig. \ref{fig:cylindercorrelatorETW}) can be used to reproduce a specific closed universe with a non-trivial Hilbert space in \cite{Harlow:2025pvj}, as we illustrate in Fig. \ref{fig:closed_universe}.
+To recover non-trivial Hilbert spaces, under these conditions, one {{can introduce an observer in}} the closed universe; as for instance, by inserting a clock in de Sitter space \cite{Chandrasekaran:2022cip}.
+However, {{threating the observer as a fixed worldline trajectory breaks diffeomorphism invariance, and}} it is less clear how to introduce observers in closed universes, which have been prepared through a path integral.
+In particular, it was realized in \cite{Chen:2025fwp}, that one can construct the state of closed universes with a non-trivial Hilbert space by slicing the path integral of Euclidean wormhole generating baby universes by inserting ``partial sources’’ in the language of \cite{Chen:2025fwp}.
+In this picture, the correlation functions across the Euclidean wormhole (Fig. \ref{fig:cylindercorrelatorETW}) can be used to reproduce a closed universe with a non-trivial Hilbert space in \cite{Harlow:2025pvj}, as we illustrate in Fig. \ref{fig:closed_universe}.
 Here, the bulk is governed by a WDW Hamiltonian constraint \cite{DeWitt:1967yk,Wheeler:1968iap}: $\hH_{\rm WDW}=0$.
 This can be related with the boundary theory through T$\overline{\text{T}}$ deformations (e.g. \cite{Gross:2019ach,Gross:2019uxi,Hartman:2018tkw}) based on finite cutoff holography \cite{McGough:2016lol,Iliesiu:2020zld}.
 This has been recently revisited for wormhole topologies in JT gravity in \cite{Bhattacharyya:2025gvd}.

 In terms of dilaton-gravity with a matter stress tensor $T_{\mu\nu}$, the WDW Hamiltonian constraint, $\hH_{\rm WDW}=0$, for general dilaton-gravity theories must be put by hand \cite{Gross:2019ach,Iliesiu:2020zld}.
 It would be very interesting to deduce how the matter contribution appears in the WDW Hamiltonian constraint from first principles in our specific Euclidean wormhole models generalized by the DSSYK with constraints, to model a closed universe with observers as matter fields.
 This might require some differences compared to finite cutoff holography \cite{McGough:2016lol}.\footnote{We are aware other group is working on it at the moment in the context of sine-dilaton gravity.}